-Canon M3 versus Canon SL1
+Canon M3 vs SL1

 The Canon EOS M3 and the Canon EOS Rebel SL1 (labelled Canon 100D in some countries) are two digital cameras that were revealed to the public, respectively, in February 2015 and March 2013.
 The M3 is a mirrorless interchangeable lens camera, while the SL1 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The M3 has a resolution of 24 megapixel, whereas the SL1 provides 17.9 MP.
+The M3 has a resolution of 24 megapixels, whereas the SL1 provides 17.9 MP.

-Body comparison: Canon M3 vs Canon SL1
+Body comparison: Canon M3 vs SL1

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL1 is notably larger (41 percent) than the Canon M3.
 Moreover, the SL1 is markedly heavier (11 percent) than the M3.
 In this context, it is worth noting that neither the M3 nor the SL1 are weather-sealed.